Coronavirus (COVID-19): General advice

 Do the people I live with need to take any action?

 If you live with other people and have symptoms, they'll need to stay at home for 10 days from the start of your symptoms even if they don’t have symptoms themselves.
-They should book a test 3 to 5 days after your symptoms started.
+They should book a test as soon as possible.
 Even if they receive a negative result, they must still complete the 10 day isolation.

 If they develop symptoms, they need to stay at home for 10 days from the day their symptoms started.
 They should do this even if it takes them over the original 10-day isolation period.